amgottlieb/OSIRIS_Imaging_DRP/README.md

     numpy
     photutils
     scipy
+    sep
     *local file- OSIRIS_imaging_gtcsetup.py
+    *local file- OSIRIS_imaging_functions.py

-If you don't have python 3 installed already, install it for your os with Anaconda https://www.anaconda.com/products/individual
+If you don't have Python 3 installed already, install it for your os with Anaconda https://www.anaconda.com/products/individual

-Store the pipeline and setup file in your favorite folder and add the folder to your PATH and PYTHON_PATH environment.
+Store the pipeline and setup/functions files in your favorite folder and add the folder to your PATH and PYTHON_PATH environment.
-On LINUX/MAC in a terminal:
+To do this on LINUX/MAC in a terminal:

     export PATH=$PATH:/new/path
     export PYTHON_PATH=$PYTHON_PATH:/new/path